LiterallyTheOne/LiterallyTheOne.github.io/note.md

 ## Done

+* 🔗🆕Link to the new site from the old site
 * 📏Put margin at the left and right of each post to make it look better at mobile phones
 * Add latex support for markdown files
 * 🔗💳Add a link in the main page to `about`